ax-meyer/SimpleSignage/README.md

 ```

 You should be good to go!
 Just open go to `index.php` in your browser for the server and start adding images.
 The url for displaying the images is shown on the devices page for each device.
+In the `pi_linux/` folder, you find a `autostart` file for LXDE based desktops which will launch chromium in kiosk mode.
+Just edit the display link to point to the device of your choice.